 Any changes in the permit application specifications or any existing facilities which alter the impact of the facility on air quality may require a permit.
 Failure to obtain such a permit prior to construction may result in enforcement action.
+In addition, this facility may be subject to additional applicable requirements not listed in this permit.

-Words or terms used in this permit shall have meanings as provided in 9VAC5-80-1110 and 9VAC5-10-10 of the Commonwealth of Virginia State Air Pollution Control Board's (Board's) Regulations (Regulations) for the Control and Abatement of Air Pollution.
+Words or terms used in this permit shall have meanings as provided in 9VAC5-10-20 of the State Air Pollution Control Board Regulations for the Control and Abatement of Air Pollution.
 The regulatory reference or authority for each condition is listed in parentheses () after each condition.
 The enabling permit program, or permit programs is provided below each permit condition in the regulatory authority parenthetical as follows: 9VAC5-80-850 for Article 5, 9VAC5-80-1180 for Article 6, 9VAC5-80-1985 for Article 8, and 9VAC5-80-2050 for Article 9.
 The most recent effective date for a term or condition is listed in brackets [].
 When identical conditions for one or more emission units are combined, the effective date listed in this permit does not alter the prior effective date(s) for any such conditions as issued in a previous permit action.
 In accordance with 9VAC5-80-1120F, any condition not marked as state-only enforceable (SOE) is state and federally enforceable.

-Annual requirements to fulfill legal obligations to maintain current stationary source emissions data will necessitate a prompt response by the permittee to requests by the Department of Environmental Quality (DEQ) or the Board for information to include, as appropriate: process and production data; changes in control equipment; and operating schedules.
+Annual requirements to fulfill legal obligations to maintain current stationary source emissions data will necessitate a prompt response by the permittee to requests by the DEQ or the Board for information to include, as appropriate: process and production data; changes in control equipment; and operating schedules.
 Such requests for information from the DEQ will either be in writing or by personal contact.

-The availability of information submitted to the DEQ or the Board will be governed by applicable provisions of the Freedom of Information Act, §§ 2.2-3700 through 2.2-3714 of the Code of Virginia, § 10.1-1314 (addressing information provided to the Board) of the Code of Virginia, and 9VAC5-170-60 of the Board's Regulations.
+The availability of information submitted to the DEQ or the Board will be governed by applicable provisions of the Freedom of Information Act, §§ 2.2-3700 through 2.2-3714 of the Code of Virginia, § 10.1-1314 (addressing information provided to the Board) of the Code of Virginia, and 9VAC5-170-60 of the State Air Pollution Control Board Regulations.
 Information provided to federal officials is subject to appropriate federal law and regulations governing confidentiality of such information.

-Equipment List - Equipment at this facility consists of the following:
+Equipment List - Equipment at this facility consists of:

-Equipment to be Constructed: Reference No. Equipment Description Rated Capacity Delegated Federal Requirements Original Permit Date Generator 69 through 72, 105, and 106 Six (6) Caterpillar model 3516C- HD diesel engine-driven emergency generators 2,500 kW / 3,634 bhp (each unit) None May 8, 2024
+Equipment to be Constructed: Reference No. Equipment Description Rated Capacity Delegated Federal Requirements Original Permit Date 1, 2, 12, 17, 18, 19, and 36 Seven (7) Caterpillar model 3516C-HD emergency diesel engine gen-sets 3,634 bhp 2,500 ekW (each unit) None 8/27/2024